hansekontor/cmpct-dev-guide/certificates.md

 # Using Certificates for the CMPCT Payment Server

 ## What is a Certificate?
-A Payment Certificate is a document according to the [DID Protocol](https://github.com/hansekontor/did-protocol) that provides a template for creating recurring payments via a BIP70 payment server.
+A Payment Certificate is a document according to the [DID Protocol](https://github.com/hansekontor/did-protocol/blob/main/did-cert.md) that provides a template for creating recurring payments via a BIP70 payment server [Payment Certificate](https://github.com/hansekontor/did-protocol/blob/main/paymentCertificate.md).
 The certificate contains pro-rata amounts for each non-fee output that are used to create an absolute distribution of token outputs.
 A verifiable proof of the certificate is broadcasted to the eCash blockchain.

 ## Getting a Certificate
 1. Ordering a Certificate.
 Our payment certificate implies a BIP70 fee of 5% of the requested amount.
 Therefore, certificates only list recipients and shares for 95% of the requested amount.
 Ordering a certificate requires an email from one of the recipients to info@cert.cash specifying a list of addresses and shares for the certificate.
 The example below contains all the relevant data.